 How Is CBD Eliminated From The Body?

-Since topical CBD creams are first absorbed by the skin and go straight into the bloodstream, it skips the first stage of processing by the liver.
+Since topical CBD creams are first absorbed by the skin and go straight into the bloodstream, they skip the first stage of processing by the liver.

 Published in the peer-reviewed medical journal Epilepsia, CBD and most other cannabinoids are metabolized and hydroxylated by the P450 liver enzymes